erri120/lotus/README.md

 Since we use [Engarde](https://www.nexusmods.com/skyrimspecialedition/mods/25673) for combat and only use Wildcat for the AI, you can disable pretty much everything in the MCM:

 - `Disable Combat`: disable everything
-- `Attacks of Opportunity`: disable everything
+- `Attacks of Opportunity`: disable everything except backstabbing
 - `Injuries`: disable everything
 - `Timed Block`: disable everything